Varadero Cuba Travel Guide

 Authentic experience, local interaction, access to dineeries and shops, charming atmosphere.

-Most all-inclusive resorts in Varadero cater exceptionally well to families.
+Most all-inclusive resorts in Varadero cater exceptionally well with families.
 They typically offer kids' clubs, dedicated pools, playgrounds, and organized activities, providing entertainment for children and relaxation for parents.
 Paradisus Varadero and Iberostar Varadero are good examples.

 Private homes for rent are a good way for solo travelers to meet locals and other travelers.
 They offer an unique cultural exchange.